xubingyue/avocadodb/Documentation/Books/Manual/Foxx/Router/README.md

 Routers
 =======

-`const createRouter = require('@arangodb/foxx/router');`
+`const createRouter = require('@avocadodb/foxx/router');`

-Routers let you define routes that extend ArangoDB's HTTP API with custom endpoints.
+Routers let you define routes that extend AvocadoDB's HTTP API with custom endpoints.

 Routers need to be mounted using the `use` method of a [service context](../Context.md) to expose their HTTP routes at a service's mount path.